DDynamic-Evolution/MikoStorm/README.md

 - (idea) A new skin as default taking inspiration from cyberpunk2077
 - (idea) Better script editor?

-## Original text

-**Gridrunner Client is a free client for 3D virtual worlds such as Second Life and various OpenSim worlds where users can create, connect and chat with others from around the world.**

 ## Open Source

 Gridrunner Client is a third party viewer derived from the official [Second Life](https://github.com/secondlife/viewer) client.